 At the near end of the channel (x=M) it is not necessary that the entire daymark is visible, because it appears much larger to the observer.
-An accepted compromise is the one half of the rear light daymark is not obscured by the obstruction.
+An accepted compromise is that one half of the rear light daymark is not obscured by the obstruction.